LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 		the key ``b``.
 Note that some implementations might support keys other than strings too.
 (The Python and Java renderer do for example.)

+If the specified key doesn't exist or the index is out out range for the string or list, the special object ``Undefined`` is returned.

 Slices are also supported (for list and string objects).
 As in Python one or both of the indexes may be missing to start at the first or end at the last character/item.
 Negative indexes are relative to the end.
 Indexes that are out